 By Irene Sandoval Arce

-On September 5th and 6th of 2017, Johnson C. Smith University’s Metropolitan College of Professional Studies received a very special visit.
+On September 5th and 6th, Johnson C. Smith University’s Metropolitan College of Professional Studies received a very special visit.
 We welcomed a crew of videographers and communications officers that were looking for a unique and compelling story to be included in a series of talks and campaigns to help change the world.

 This was not just any other crew.
-This team came to us on a mission to be the ears and eyes of two of the most impactful and influential leaders in the world, who currently serve at their own organization, the renowned Bill and Melinda Gates Foundation.
+This team came to us on a mission to be the ears and eyes of two of the most impactful and influential leaders in the world, who currently serve at their own organization, the renowned Bill & Melinda Gates Foundation.
 As it would be expected, this organization chooses to work only with the best people around the world and strive to put together the best teams, in order to find the best and most important causes and propel them.
 For this reason, we at Metropolitan College are beyond happy and humbled by having been considered by the Gates Foundation as one of those most important and relevant causes that they want to support and share.
-The Gates Foundation believes that what we do here has the potential to make the world a better place by empowering individuals to attain their higher education and be active agents of change in their communities.

 It was very refreshing to witness an interview where all the members of the production team were wholly present, vested and genuinely interested in what they were about to learn.
 So with a cup of coffee in hand, the interviewer launched the conversation, as the room was naturally filled with a sense of fellowship and the excitement of a shared vision.